2025 Burbank Little League Frequently Asked Questions

 When are player evaluations, and do I need to attend ?

-Attendance at evaluations is required for baseball players born before Sept 1, 2017 (i.e. all players League Age 7 and above).
+Attendance at baseball evaluations is required for all players in the Coach Pitch division and above.
 The purpose of evaluations is to assess the player's skill level and to use that information to create evenly matched teams, while also placing players in divisions that are safest for them to play in.

 Tee Ball is the entry level division for players, ages 4-6.
 The experience is grounded in fun, fitness, and fundamentals, with the aim of sparking a child’s love for the game.
 Every player bats off of a tee and every player plays in the field each inning.
 Tee Ball players use bats and softer balls designated specifically for use in this division.
 There are no wins or losses at this level.
 One evening practice a week and a Saturday morning game.
 Practices begin in mid-February and the season ends prior to Memorial Day.
 There is no postseason or all-stars at this level.